pyconll/pyconll/docs/migration.rst

     with open('output.conllu', 'w') as f:
         conllu.write_corpus(corpus, f)

 Serialization is now handled by the Format instance rather than methods on objects.
+This is not a common scenario but is listed here for completeness.

 Complete Migration Example
 ----------------------------------